 - Digital Marketing

 The point is, I'm not writing about random things.
-There should be something that intertwines the pillars and the lifestyle you're building.
+There should be something that intertwines the lifestyle.
 In other words, what's your common theme?